danielfarrell/bootstrap-combobox/README.md

  `highlighter`: Custom function for highlighting an `item`.
 Defaults to bolding the query within a matched item

  `template`: Custom function that returns markup for the combobox.

+ `placeholder`: Placeholder to use.

+ `defaultValue`: Option to pre-select.
+Matches based on value attribute of all available options.

  `bsVersion`: Version of bootstrap being used.
 This is used by the default `template` function to generate markup correctly.
 Defaults to '3'.
 Set to '2' for compatibility with Bootstrap 2